canonical/ubuntu-mir/README.md

 ```
 RULE: Since we sometimes have many such posts on one bug in case multiple
-RULE: packages are assocuated clearly state which one this is for.
+RULE: packages are associated clearly state which one this is for.
 TODO: Review for Package: TBDSRC

 [Summary]